Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 d.
 Review Sharing Permissions

 e.
-Keep Software Up to Date
+Keep Software Updated

 6. Understand the Shared Responsibility Model